• Skip to main content

 2. The rasgullas may double in size but will shrink once taken off the heat.

-Kneading chenna to make rasgulla
+Kneading chenna to make balls

 This is a small test I do to find out if chenna has the right amount of moisture in it.
 Take a small portion of chenna in your fingers and smear it gently to a smooth chopping board.